MArsh AREA

 The gardens are taking shape, with many plants to attract bees, butterflies and other insect.
 We introduced our first bee hive in April 2019, we now have our own honey to enjoy and we are members of the Tavistock Beekeepers Association.
 Each year we…

 The gardens are constantly evolving, with many additional plants to attract bees, butterflies and other insect.
 We introduced our first bee hive in April 2019 and enjoy our ongoing beekeeping experience.
 We do have our own honey to enjoy and we are members of the Tavistock Beekeepers Association.
 Each year we observe many different species of butterfly, moth, damselfly and dragonfly across the meadow.
 In 2019 we invested in a meadow mower which we use to encourage the wild flowers in the meadow field.
 In 2021 we attended several webinars run by Moor Meadows, to learn more about ‘Conservation Grazing’ and we now use our sheep to manage the meadows, in addition to the meadow mower.
-In 2023 we observed the following butterflies: Peacock, Comma, Red Admiral, Orange Tip, Small Tortoiseshell, Small White, Meadow Brown, Ringlet, Speckled Wood.
+We regularly see the following butterflies: Peacock, Comma, Red Admiral, Orange Tip, Small Tortoiseshell, Small White, Meadow Brown, Ringlet, Speckled Wood.